-If you want to take your pets overseas, you’ll need to get them a pet passport and/or an Animal Health Certificate (AHC) – these need to be signed off by a vet.
-To get one, your pet needs to be microchipped and tested for tapeworms and rabies.
+If you want to take your pets overseas, you’ll need to get an Animal Health Certificate (AHC) for travel to an EU country or Northern Ireland.
+To travel to a non-EU country you need an Export Health Certificate (EHC).
+Both of these need to be signed off by a vet.

-You can find the latest guidelines for travelling to Europe with your pet after Brexit on the government website, though these could change.
+Read the latest advice for travelling to Europe with your pet after Brexit.

-Your pet needs a new AHC for each trip, which you’ll need to arrange at least 10 days before you travel.
-The AHC proves you’ve kept vaccinating your pet against rabies, and that they’re clear of the disease.
-Your pet passport doesn’t expire as such, so you can keep using this for as long as it’s valid.
+Your pet will need a new AHC for each trip, which you’ll need to arrange at least 10 days before you travel, every time.
+The AHC proves you’ve kept vaccinating your pet for rabies.

 For up-to-date information check government guidelines.

-When you return to the UK, your pet’s microchip will be scanned and passport checked.
+When you return to the UK, your pet’s microchip will be scanned and AHC or EHC checked.

-If the right documents are not in place, your pet could be taken into quarantine or sent back to the country you have just travelled from.
+If you don't have the right documents, your pet could be taken into quarantine or sent back to the country you've just travelled from.